Saturday, November 30, 2024

 The Dr. Richard J. Kramer, CEP, Memorial Award for Environmental Excellence was established by the ABCEP to recognize extraordinary achievements of individuals in the environmental profession.

-One other thing Liz discovered: The "J" in Richard J. Kramer stands for John.
+The "J", by the way, stands for John.
 Of the many people who have given their time and talent to studying and rehabilitating the Veblens' legacy of land and buildings, some make such special contributions that they seem like "angels in our midst."
-For the book he wrote about Herrontown Woods, Richard J. Kramer will always be our "Saint John."
+For his work at Herrontown Woods and beyond, Richard J. Kramer will always be our St. John.

 Sunday, April 7, 2024